Also available as a 'Wild' module

-OverviewThis module discusses contemporary film adaptations (90s-2000s) taken from four different Italian textual sources (children's tale, monologue, novel and non-fiction) under the following main aspects:
+OverviewThis module discusses contemporary adaptations from different Italian textual sources (e.g. children's tales, novels, non-fiction) under the following main aspects:

 This module appears in:

 Total Contact Hours: 20

 Method of assessment